alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
+  - NB.
+If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 - Deploy and configure the RDS VMs by running `./Setup_SHM_DC.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config
 - This will take **around one hour** to run.
 - Once the script exits successfully you should see the following resource groups under the SHM subscription: